If you like what you see get in touch for a friendly chat to see what we can do for you.

 VAT Number: 297546840

-You’re probably familiar with the term ‘viral’ when talking about online video, that phenomenon when a video gets released, shared, tweeted, re-shared and before long has racked up thousands or even millions of views.
-For many novices it seems like the holy grail of video marketing, but the reality is that viral marketing is extremely hard to achieve, and unless you’re a very well established brand selling a mass-market consumer product then it’s almost certainly going to be an ineffective way of spending your marketing budget.
+You’re probably familiar with the term ‘viral’ when talking about online video.
+That phenomenon when a video gets released, shared, tweeted, re-shared and before long has racked up thousands or even millions of views.
+For many novices it seems like the holy grail of video marketing.
+The reality is that viral marketing is extremely hard to achieve, and unless you’re a very well established brand selling a mass-market consumer product then it’s almost certainly going to be an ineffective way of spending your marketing budget.
 In fact, for most businesses, especially B2B services, it’s probably going to get you nowhere, and here’s why:

-Almost by definition viral videos appeal to almost everyone, it’s the reason they get shared and enjoyed and watched by millions of people.
+Almost by definition viral videos appeal to almost everyone.
+It’s the reason they get shared and enjoyed and watched by millions of people.
 But most businesses, like yours, aren’t targeting everyone.
-You’ll probably have a certain fundamental type of person in mind you want to attract: potential customers who will be interested in what you do and have the budget to afford it.
-That’s who your marketing should be targeted at.
+You’ll probably have a certain fundamental type of person in mind you want to attract: potential customers who will be interested in what you do and have the budget to afford it. hat’s who your marketing should be targeted at.

 It’s no good creating video content that will be watched by a million people if it doesn’t actually appeal to the main people you want to attract.
 The chances are you’ll simply alienate your core target audience chasing people who don’t really care about what you have to offer.
 Rather than diverting resources to appealing to the masses, focus on exactly who it is your company should be engaging with.